2016-03-18

 "Then didn't you come across a tiger?"

-At this question from Baizhang, Huangbo instntly roared at him, himself becoming a tiger.
+At this question from Baizhang, Huangbo instantly roared at him, himself becoming a tiger.

 Baizhang swung up his axe to strike him but Huangbo gripped his teacher's arm, slapped him, and left him, laughing heartily.